The Xometry app works best with JavaScript enabled!

 Impact test.
 Image Credit: Shutterstock.com/Thaweesak Thipphamon

-What Is Impact Test?
+What Is an Impact Test?

 An impact test is a technique used to determine a material’s ability to resist deformation when subjected to a sudden shock or impulse load.
 There are several different types of impact tests, but all entail striking a prepared test specimen with a weight.
 Different materials testing standards, such as ASTM E23, ASTM A370, and ASTM D256 govern the exact testing procedure and test specimen requirements for each type of impact test, and for different material groups (e.g., metals vs. plastics).
 While an impact test can help characterize a material’s ability to withstand sudden loads, the impact test does not account for real-world loading applications or cyclical loads.
 Still, the test enables the easy comparison of impact strengths between materials, so long as the materials were tested with the same standard.